BlessedSleepSeeker/Fishook/proc_gen_3d_levels.md

 - Vertical Y Grid Size
   - Define the maximum amount of tiles in the Y axis (up/down)
 - Maximum amount of tiles
-- Algorithm Type [Expand, WFC, Fill, ContinuedRandom] ->
+- Algorithm Type [Fill, WFC, Connect, FrogLeap] ->
-  - Expand is "infinite" growth in every direction, next generated tile is simply the next one in the chosen grid coordinate system.
+  - Fill is "infinite" growth in every direction, next generated tile is simply the next one in the chosen grid coordinate system.
   - WFC for WaveFunctionCollapse.
 Find the lowest entropy tile, collapse it, reduce entropy on other tiles, repeat.
 Has additionals parameters to control wave propagation when collapsing options.
-  - Fill between various preset tiles, connecting them.
+  - Connect between various preset tiles, creating a path from point a to b to c...
-  - ContinuedRandom create a continuous path : Generate a tile, select an empty neighbor, generate again...
+  - FrogLeap create a continuous path of a selected lenght: Generate a tile, select an empty neighbor, generate again...

 ## 2-pass algorithm

 The first stage of the algorithm is pure level generation.
 The second stage is scene instancing and eye-candy, where we will transform some tiles according to a few rules.

+## To-Do List

+- [ ] Figure out adjacentcy constraints in an automated/scripted way.
+  - Can't use sockets because empty space is very important in my case. tbh tile_id seems fine for now.
+- [ ] Implement neighbors constraints.
+- [ ] Implement WFC and Entropy.